Solid vs. Stranded Ethernet Cable

 Using the correct type of copper conductor is key when installing Ethernet cable.
 It does not matter what Category type of cable for purposes of this discussion.
 Copper comes in solid or stranded, and both have pros and cons and specific uses.

 How does each solid vs. stranded ethernet cable conductor type look inside an Ethernet cable?

 Solid copper pros:

-- Solid copper conductor Ethernet cable is typically sold in the variety needed for in-wall or plenum (HVAC) space installations, and for outdoor scenarios.
+- Solid copper conductor Ethernet cable is usually available in a much greater variety to fit various needs such as in-wall or plenum (HVAC) space installations, and for outdoor scenarios.
 The outer jacket type matters a great deal, which is addressed here: Facts About Ethernet Cable Jacket Ratings.

 Solid copper cons: